MicrosoftDocs/customer-voice/fp-docs/view-details-each-question.md

 ---
 # View details for each question

-You can view details for each question in the survey by going to **View Responses** &gt; **Question-wise analysis**.
+You can view details for each question in the survey by going to **View Responses** &gt; **Question responses**.
 A graphical representation of the responses is displayed.
 To see the name of each respondent and his or her responses for each question, select the **More details** link.